About Bullying Claims

 Anti-Bullying Laws

 All Australian states have anti-bullying legislation seeking to protect residents at school, at work, and elsewhere.
-These laws establish bullying definitions, mechanisms for reporting a breach, and establish responsibilities for all parties to prevent this damaging behaviour,
+These laws define bullying, set out mechanisms for reporting breaches, and assign responsibilities to all parties to prevent this damaging behaviour.

 Anti-bullying laws often guide investigations, disciplinary action, and support services for impacted people.